 - Difficulty: Intermediate

-This gorgeous summer pie celebrates the beauty of raspberries and really makes them shine.
-I like the slight tartness of raspberries, so I didn’t add much sugar to the filling.
-If your raspberries are very tart or you have a sweet tooth, add more sugar.
-You can also substitute raspberries with other summer berries or use a combination of them.
-Serve it with a dollop of crème fraîche over a nice cup of coffee, or a scoop of vanilla ice cream for a luscious fancy dessert.
+This stunning summer pie celebrates and highlights the beauty of raspberries.
+Because I like the tartness of raspberries, I didn’t add much sugar to the filling.
+Add more sugar if your raspberries are very tart or if you have a sweet tooth.
+You can also use a combination of raspberries and other summer berries instead of raspberries.
+Serve with a dollop of crème fraîche over a cup of coffee, or with a scoop of vanilla ice cream for a decadent fancy dessert.

 For the crust.

 - 250g all-purpose flour + more for dusting surfaces